 Reduces Employee Turnover

-When you’ve got CSR programs in place aimed at your staff’s overall well-being, the team is happy.
-And when the team is happy, they’re more productive, and much less likely to leave their position with your company.
+The team is happy when you’ve got CSR programs in place aimed at your staff’s overall well-being.
+And when the team is happy, they’re more productive and much less likely to leave their position with your company.
 Double the Donation reveals nearly 60% of employees who are proud of their company’s CSR are engaged at their jobs.

-When you consider the cost of employee turnover on average, is 16% of annual salary for anyone earning under $30,000, you’re spending $3,328 to replace an employee who earns $10/hour.
-It averages 20% for midrange positions, or those earning between $30,000 and $50,000 a year.
+When you consider the cost of employee turnover, on average, is 16% of the annual salary for anyone earning under $30,000, you’re spending $3,328 to replace an employee who earns $10/hour.
+It averages 20% for midrange positions, or that earning between $30,000 and $50,000 a year.
 And for a high-level position?
 You could be spending up to 213% of the annual salary.
-Plus, there are many things that aren’t tracked and intangible, such as the cost of hiring a new employee, cost of onboarding, the lost productivity, training costs, and the impact on company culture.
+Plus, there are many things that aren’t tracked and are intangible, such as the cost of hiring a new employee, the cost of onboarding, the lost productivity, training costs, and the impact on company culture.

 Building CSR into Your Business Strategy